Skip To Main Content

 Read More about Band Exploration 5–6

-This concentration allows aspiring percussionists to explore concepts of music theory, composition, technology and performance with an emphasis on percussion.
+This Elective course allows aspiring percussionists to explore concepts of music theory, composition, technology and performance with an emphasis on percussion.
 Students will learn drumming, mallet and auxiliary percussion technique, and will perform both independently and in conjunction with the other band classes.

 Wind Ensemble 7–8

-This concentration enables woodwind and brass instrumentalists to hone their technique, expand their knowledge of music theory concepts, dive into music composition and improvisation, experiment with music technology, rehearse and perform music literature (from a variety of styles and genres), and perform for the school community and beyond.
+This Elective Course enables woodwind and brass instrumentalists to hone their technique, expand their knowledge of music theory concepts, dive into music composition and improvisation, experiment with music technology, rehearse and perform music literature (from a variety of styles and genres), and perform for the school community and beyond.

 Read More about Wind Ensemble 7–8